luuquangtrung/luuquangtrung.github.io/_pages/about.md

 I obtained a Ph.D from [CentraleSupélec - Paris-Saclay University](https://l2s.centralesupelec.fr/), France, in 2022.
 My thesis was also realized at [Nokia Bell Labs France](https://www.bell-labs.com/), within the CIFRE Ph.D Fellowship program supported by the [French government (ANRT)](https://www.anrt.asso.fr/fr).
 My thesis was awarded the [2022 Best PhD Dissertation Award on Distributed Systems and Networks](https://gdr-rsd.cnrs.fr/laureats-prix-de-these-2022/) by the [French Research Community on Networks and Distributed Systems](https://gdr-rsd.cnrs.fr/), and [ACM SigOps France](http://www.sigops-france.fr/).

 Prior to joining Paris-Saclay, I was a lecturer at the [School of Electrical and Electronic Engineering](https://seee.hust.edu.vn/), [Hanoi University of Science and Technology](https://en.hust.edu.vn/) (2023 - 2025), and postdoctoral fellow at the [University of Avignon](https://lia.univ-avignon.fr/) and the [French National Centre for Scientific Research](https://www.cnrs.fr/en) (LAAS-CNRS), Toulouse, France, France (2021 - 2023).

+I serve as the co-coordinator for the Industry Communities of the IEEE ComSoc Next-Generation Networking And Internet Technical Committee (NGNI-TC).

 <!--My research focuses on improving resource management in next-generation communication networks (5G and beyond), leveraging mathematical optimization and artificial intelligence. -->